nunorc/exotx/README.rst

 Exoplanets Transit Explorer
 ===========================

-.. warning:: This package is experimental, and under heavy development.
+.. warning:: This package is experimental, and under development.

 An experimental package for quickly exploring exoplanets transits and associated resources.